mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 # <span style="color: black;">Designing the experience</span>
 ## <span style="color: black;">Creating the MVP</span>
-These initial wireframes were used as a way to establish a general direction for the UI layout and gain buy-in from stakeholders to explore the proposed features – such as a third party service to help users connect their bank accounts using their login credentials (reducing friction).
-Or a service that provides a live chat for immediate assistance throughout the flow (comforting the user).
-I’ve found that I have more productive conversations and a greater chance at buy-in when these conversations have a rough visual concept attached to them.
+With our preliminary research and project goals at hand, the team established a general direction for an MVP.
+We presented our findings to key stakeholders and put together a list of proposed updates for buy-in.
+We discussed everything — from removing the need for personal contact information, to utilizing third party API services such as [Plaid](https://plaid.com/) to consolidate payment.

 By the end, the MVP looked something like this:
-* 5 or 6 screens max
+* 5 - 6 screens max
-* Automatic bank account connection (manual option as back-up)
+* Automatic bank account connection via Plaid (manual option as back-up)
-* Live chat
+* Live chat (not required, but something we wanted to explore)
 * Auto fill input with cookies and/or Plaid
 * Editable investment amount from inside the flow
 * Updated voice, tone, and visual identity